k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 - Deploy the TDM LU.
 This deployment creates the TDM DB and the k2masking schema.
 Note that the k2masking schema can also be created by running the **masking-create-cache-table.flow** from the Broadway Examples (found in the Broadway Flow window, Main Menu > Actions > Examples and select this flow).
 - After the TDM DB is created, set the **CREATE_TDMDB** Global in the TDM LU back to **false**.

+## Git Best Practices

+It is recommended to use separate Git branches for development, testing (SIT), and production environments.
+Changes from the development branch are merged into the testing branch, and once tested, changes from the testing branch are merged into the production branch.

+To do so:
+- Edit the following Globals in the relevant branch **before** cloning to create the TDM DB and k2masking schema during the first TDM LU deployment:
+  - The **CREATE_TDMDB** Global in the TDM LU must be set to **true**.
+  - Optional: If you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID), then edit the **TDMDB_SCHEMA** shared Global.
+- Clone the relevant GitHub branch.

 ## TDM Non-Development Environment Installation